ykarthik03/midterm_calc/README.md

 ## Overview

-This project is a simple Python-based calculator that lets you perform basic arithmetic operations through an interactive command-line interface.
+This project is a simple Python-based calculator that lets you perform basic arithmetic and statistical operations through an interactive command-line interface.
 It features a calculation history that persists between sessions, the ability to edit previous entries, and support for plugins to extend its functionality.

 ## Features

 - **Arithmetic Operations:** Easily perform addition, subtraction, multiplication, and division.
+- **Statistical Operations:** Easily perform mean, median, mode and variance.
 - **Calculation History:** Every calculation is recorded with a timestamp.
 You can view, clear, or edit your history.
 - **Plugin Support:** Extend the calculator’s capabilities by adding custom plugins.
 - **Persistence:** Your calculation history is saved automatically when you exit and loaded when you start again.